www.scantips.com

 Your user manual for the flash should contain a Guide Number chart (a sample chart is below).
 The GN chart shows various GN for each zoom setting and each power level setting.
 The initial GN entered here must be that Full Power GN for the zoom setting that you will use.
 But then you can also specify any new ISO change that you will use.

-The Guide Number units can be either feet or meters, so long as you are aware and consistent with it.
+The Guide Number and distance units can be either feet or meters, so long as you are aware and consistent with it.
 The results will be in the same units.

 Guide Number Calculator

-Full Power Guide Number: at ISO: at Zoom mm
+Full Power Guide Number: at Zoom mm and ISO:

 To New ISO